jamese986/website-assignment/README.md

 * Double checked all links are working
 * fixed newsletter breakpoint issues
 * fixed map breaking

+During the testing phase i noticed that the time-line feature became very hard to read and use on smaller devices even after lots of changes to the media quries at the specific sizes as such i decided to remove the time-line from my homepage which now flows much better than before.

 ## Deployment
 To deploy the website instead of pushing the site to the public html fodlers on the university computers or other servers.
 Deployment will come in the form of pushing the final version of the assignment to git.
 Where pages will be viewed view the GitHub Live view URL.